2 Point Perspective

 2- With a 2B black pen I draw the two edges of the stairs.

 3- Complete drawing the contours of the stairs.

 4- Go on drawing contours the rest of the walls.
 I also added a wall and cut the stoop’s visibility of the whole surface.
-In that point let’s remember the original photo:
+At that point let’s remember the original photo:

-Right here I want you to realise that this is a two armed stair and there is a wall between 2 arms of stair, then we don’t see the other part going up.
+Right here I want you to realise that this is a two-armed stair and there is a wall between 2 arms of the stair, then we don’t see the other part going up.
 A part of the stoop goes straight beyond the wall.

 In that step add railing cables not to fall down.
 All drawing is with 2B black pen except those cables, I used 0.7 2B clutch pencil for grey and thinner lines.
 I should buy a fine tipped black pen, I see.

 For hatching the floor you should keep drawing all the guidelines through two vanishing points.
 Our eyes percept outlines of the floor material closer to each other when they are away and if there is a pattern on them will start to vanish or look blur, not clear like the ones right before us.

 Delete all the guidelines and here is the final look of our drawing! ^^

 So what if we move the horizon with the vanishing points, or in other words what if we want to draw the same thing in the same technique but with a different view?

 So the answer is shifting the VP horizon below like I draw in a simple way above; stair enclosure, walls, ceiling and floor.